LiskArchive/lisk-legacy-docs/start/custom-transactions.md

 Furthermore, the Lisk SDK [tutorials](tutorials.md) include simple code examples of custom transaction types.

-## What is the Lifecycle of a transaction?
+## What is the lifecycle of a transaction?

 The lifecycle of a general transaction using the Lisk SDK can be summarized in 7 steps: